aamazie/mew/README.md

 bash
 Copy code
 gcc -o mew mew.c
-This command tells gcc to compile malware_scanner.c and output an executable named malware_scanner.
+This command tells gcc to compile mew.c and output an executable named mew.
 Run the Executable:

 After compilation, run the executable by typing: